Visiting Leiden? Wonderful idea! Is your bank account eating away at your overdraft?

 Free things to do in Leiden: go on a poetic scavenger hunt

 De Put windmill has been destroyed twice, but it is such a lovely historical landmark that they keep rebuilding it!
 The view, framed by a small circular window, is well worth the climb.

-These are extremely well-maintained and are hidden right in the city centre.
+Regardless, all courtyards are extremely well-maintained and are hidden right in the city centre.
 In such an urban landscape built above the water, you wouldn’t imagine all those secret gardens lie between the buildings.